 It has KDE Applications, which includes all the tools and utilities you might need and the Okular document viewer with the Dolphin file manager.
 You can preview image files directly from the KDE Konsole terminal, and KRunner can be used as a mini command line to execute shell commands.
 You can also wirelessly access your Android and Blackberry devices via the KDE Connect application.
 You can use this to access your storage, check the battery status, and see the device’s notifications.

 While the numerous customization options are the selling point for most users, it might be a bit overwhelming for first-time users.
-So, if you want to use this Linux GUI, be ready to sit down and get familiar with every tool.
+So, if you want to use this Linux Desktop environment, be ready to sit down and get familiar with every tool.

 This is a great choice for older machines or for those that want extremely fast performance.
-But if you value appealing interfaces and customizability, you might find this Linux GUI a bit disappointing.
+But if you value appealing interfaces and customizability, you might find this Linux GUIs a bit disappointing.

 Initially, this was supposed to be a forked graphical shell for GNOME 3, but as the project progressed, it turned into a complete desktop environment.
 It values looks, so the interface is quite sleek and polished, and has various animations and effects.
-The GUI is quite traditional looking, too, making it one of the most suitable choices for those that are migrating from Windows to Linux.
+This is one of the more traditional-looking Linux GUIs making it one of the most suitable choices for those that are migrating from Windows to Linux.

 You can easily design your ideal environment as there are plenty of tools and themes to work with called “spices”.
 When it comes to performance, while it isn’t the most lightweight desktop out there, it is significantly fast, proving Cinnamon to be a balanced choice for many.
 Linux Mint ships it by default, and other distributions have also adopted this Linux GUI, such as Fedora, Manjaro Linux, EndeavorOS, and Ubuntu Cinnamon Remix.